 The device is a 128 Megabit (16,384K-byte) Serial Flash memory, with advanced write protection mechanisms.
 The device supports the single bit and four bits serial input and output commands via standard Serial Peripheral Interface (SPI) pins: Serial Clock, Chip Select, Serial DQ0 (DI) and DQ1 (DO), DQ2 (WP#) and DQ3 (HOLD#/RESET#).
-SPI clock frequencies of up to 104MHz are supported allowing equivalent clock rates of 532MHz (133MHz x 4) for Quad Output while using the Quad Output read instructions.
 The memory can be programmed 1 to 256 bytes at a time, using the Page Program instruction.